 However, Jinji’s appearance is unique among Gengar in more visible ways, and makes him easily told apart.
 Firstly, while Gengar are traditionally depicted as round and pudgy, Jinji is actually relatively flat-chested and far less “fat” compared to a normal Gengar; and in fact, his belly is relatively smooth and soft to the touch, not that he is likely to allow you to try.
 In contrast, Jinji’s spiky back – the hallmark of all Gengar – is spikier than a usual Gengar, with lengthier quills that are all sharpened to a point.
 Were someone to accidentally touch any part of Jinji’s back, a cut or graze is guaranteed; and even if he flattens the quills for safety, they will gradually return to straight over time.

 Perhaps Jinji’s most visible difference however, is his tongue.
-Rather than the typical red or purple of most Gengar, Jinji’s tongue is a disgusting shade of green.
-It is said Jinji gained his unusual tongue colouration as a result of drinking an unusual potion during one of his experiments studying chemistry; and while it is not yet known if the effect is permanent, Jinji takes full advantage of the fact many find the unusual colouration gross.
+Rather than the typical red or purple of most Gengar, Jinji’s tongue is unusually a green colour.
+Typically this green is quite bright, almost neon-like; though it has also been described on many other occasions as having a slime-like colouration and appearance instead.
+It is said Jinji gained his unusual tongue colouration as a result of drinking an unusual potion during one of his experiments studying chemistry; and while it is not yet known if the effect is permanent, Jinji takes full advantage of the fact many feel unnerved or even “grossed out” at the sight of it.

 Attitude to Battle